MilaVelkova/Weather/Readme.md

 - HTML, CSS, JavaScript

 Setup instructions:

-1. Clone the project from gitHub
+1. Clone the project from gitHub: https://github.com/MilaVelkova/Weather
+2. Create database
-2. Set up your credentials in applications.properties (url, username, password, API KEY)
+3. Set up your credentials in environment in applications.properties (url, username, password, API KEY) for database
+4. Go to the site https://openweathermap.org/ and generate your own API KEY and set up the environment
+5. Run the application and open browser on link http://localhost:8080/index.html
+6. CLick fetch Weather Data